 Which facial razors are best to use??
 I went to Amazon and researched the best rated razors and bought a bunch!
 Here are the best facial razors to use at home:

-• Tweezerman Facial Razor– This razor is rated a 4.6 with over 4k reviews.
+- Tweezerman Facial Razor– This razor is rated a 4.6 with over 4k reviews.
 It’s a stainless steel tool that can switch out the blade.
 It comes with 3 blades and is about $5 per blade.
 It’s a more expensive option but I feel like this one is the most legit DIY dermaplaning tool.
-It feels sturdy and can be used multiple times as long as you sanitize the blade in between uses.
+It feels sturdy and can be used multiple times as long as you sanitize the blade in between uses. (this is my personal favorite!)

 Here are some other blog posts you might enjoy: